Chia-Network/clvm/README.md

     __slots__ = ["atom", "pair"]
 ```

-Line by line we find:
+Line by line we need to find:

 ### What is An Atom?